Topal Osman: 42nd and 47th Giresun Volunteers Regiments

 Topal Osman, upon the order he received from Ankara, left the command of the guard unit to Gümüşreisoğlu Mustafa Kaptan in 1921 and went to Giresun.
 He formed two regiments consisting of volunteers.
 Volunteers also took part in the suppression of the Koçgiri Rebellion in March–April 1921.
 During the rebellion, the regiment commanded by Osman Ağa was named 47th Regiment and the other regiment, commanded by Hüseyin Avni Alparslan, was named 42nd Regiment.

 He commanded the 47th Regiment during the Battle of the Sakarya.
 On his way, Osman Ağa and his regiment fought with Greek bands in Erbaa, Çakallı and Bafra.
 Osman Ağa's regiment was ambushed by Pontic bands in Havza and Merzifon, but ultimately destroyed by the regiment.
-During the war, almost all of the 42nd Regiment, consisting of 2000 people, lost their lives, including the commander Hüseyin Avni Alparslan.
+During the war, almost all of the 42nd Regiment, lost their lives, including the commander Hüseyin Avni Alparslan.
 About 80–90 soldiers survived from the 42nd Regiment, who merged with 58th Regiment.
 47th Regiment was ordered to capture a hill the army couldn't, but they didn't even have bayonets since they wore their traditional clothes.
 47th Regiment attacked with their knives and succeeded to throw back Greeks, but sixty percent of them died.
 Of the dead from both regiments, 234 were managed to be identified.
 After the victory, Osman Ağa rose to the rank of lieutenant colonel and was honored with the Medal of Independence.

-On 8 June 1922, by the Orders of National Taxes, Osman Ağa attempted to sell all his real estate to fund the army, but was prevented by the wealthy people of Giresun who said he "served enough" by joining fight and all he has done.
+On 8 June 1922, by the Orders of National Taxes, Osman Ağa attempted to sell all his real estate to fund the army, but was prevented by the wealthy people of Giresun who said he "served enough" by joining the fight and all he has done.

 Topal Osman joined the Great Offensive as the commander of the 47th Regiment, which was reinforced after the Battle of Sakarya.
 His forces captured a front, which Greeks claimed Turks couldn't capture even in 7 years, in 2 days.
 At least 14 soldiers died from the 47th Regiment.
 His forces entered Manisa, Turgutlu, Akhisar, Kırkağaç, Soma, Ayvalık and Edremit respectively.
 In Ayvalık, all Greek men between age 15–45 were sent as Amele Taburları to İvrindi.
 Almost all of them ending up dying.
 47th Regiment later went to Balıkesir, where Osman Ağa, with help of local civilians, executed Greek bands for tormenting Turks there, no matter their age, as well as raping young girls.
 47th Regiment eventually returned to Salihli.
 Osman Ağa stayed in Istanbul for a while, where a failed assassination attempt committed against him.
 On his way to Giresun, he burned 3 Pontic rebels to death.
 He was greeted with great enthusiasm in his hometown Giresun, when he returned on 21 December 1922.

 According to some sources, Topal Osman (while other sources claim that this words belong to Nurettin Pasha) said: